 If you’re in the market for a sewing machine, you already know that the selection is huge and that picking the right one can be a bit overwhelming.
 Ask a hundred sewers which machine you should buy and you’ll get a hundred different answers.
 So, step back, take a breath and read on to make the process simpler.

-Believe it or not, all the machines you’re looking at are more… Continue
+Believe it or not, all the machines you’re looking at are more alike than… Continue

 Added by Susan on July 28, 2009 at 3:00pm —